alimobini298/ExtensionWallet/README.md

 <!-- ABOUT THE PROJECT -->

-## About Enkrypt
+## About IBC Wallet

-Enkrypt is a web3 wallet built from the ground up to support the multi-chain future.
+IBC Wallet is a web3 wallet built from the ground up to support the multi-chain future.
 Send, receive, swap, manage your tokens and NFTs, and interact with dapps on all of your favorite chains with just a few clicks.
-With only one seed phrase for all of your accounts Enkrypt makes it easy to manage your assets and stay secure.
-If you're looking for that extra layer of security Enkrypt also supports popular hardware wallets such as Ledger and Trezor.
+With only one seed phrase for all of your accounts IBC Wallet makes it easy to manage your assets and stay secure.
+If you're looking for that extra layer of security IBC Wallet also supports popular hardware wallets such as Ledger and Trezor.

 <p align="right">(<a href="#top">back to top</a>)</p>